 | Aftertaste | Clean, slightly cooling | Lingering warmth, robust |

-For those new to herbal waters, fennel water is typically the easier starting point due to its naturally pleasant, sweet character.
-Cumin water has a more acquired flavour that is deeply familiar in South Asian and Middle Eastern households but may take some adjustment for those trying it for the first time.
+For people new to herbal waters, fennel water is usually the easier starting point.
+Cumin water’s flavor is deeply familiar in South Asian and Middle Eastern households but may take a few days to get used to for first-time drinkers.

 Nutritional Comparison (per 250ml glass)